 This full time course will see you studying content across the full complement of Art and Design techniques.
 Under the direction of our specialist teachers you will explore a broad range of techniques which over time will help you identify your specialism.

-Grade 4 in a relevant GCSE Art or Design subject.
+You'll need to meet the entry criteria for your chosen pathway and a Grade 4 in a relevant GCSE Art or Design subject.
 If students have not taken a GCSE Art or Design subject, then a portfolio of work will be considered.
-General entry criteria also applies.

 - Visual recording and communication